Nodes-Astro/Clash-of-Nodes-Madara---Karnot-Appchains-Challenge/README.md

 ```
 cargo build --release
 ```
 ## Initialize a new app chain.
-Select Avail as DA and fund the DA account
+Select Sovereign as Settlement and Avail as DA also fund the DA account
 ### To use faucet follow these instructions:
 https://docs.availproject.org/about/faucet/